WBCE/WBCE_CMS/wbce/modules/ckeditor/README.md

 #### Answer:

-There are two different configuration files (editor.css and editor.styles.js).
-All two configuration files can be found in the template folder, please take look inside:

 + editor.css:
 The default look of the WYSIWYG textarea and the preview.

 + editor.styles.js:
 The default styles you can choose from a dropdown in the CKEditor toolbar.

+The configuration files could already be in the template folder, please take a look inside:

-All two configuration files are available as default files in _yourinstallation/modules/ckeditor/wb_config
+All configuration files are available as default files in _yourinstallation/modules/ckeditor/wb_config

-IMPORTANT: Do not change any file of this folder!
-As they are overwritten with any update of CKEditor module and / or WBCE!
+*IMPORTANT: Do not change any file of this folder!
+As they are overwritten with any update of CKEditor module and / or WBCE!*

 ### Question: